 Goran Bregovic & His Wedding and Funeral Band

-The trans-Balkan musical extravaganza that is Goran Bregovic and his Wedding and Funeral Band has been dubbed a "musical spectacle unlike anything else on North American stages” (San Francisco Chronicle) and "brought down the house" at their last Carnegie Hall appearance.
-The band features Gypsy brass players and Bulgarian vocalists all led by legendary guitarist and composer Bregovic.
+The trans-Balkan musical extravaganza that is Goran Bregović & His Wedding and Funeral Band has been dubbed a "musical spectacle unlike anything else on North American stages” (San Francisco Chronicle) that "brought down the house" at their last Carnegie Hall appearance.
+The band features Gypsy brass players and Bulgarian vocalists all led by legendary guitarist and composer Bregović.

 A Small World Music and Massey Hall Co-presentation